Are the Sea Kayak Australia (SKA) staff qualified and experienced?

 How fit do I need to be?

-You will get more out of the experience if you are reasonably fit however the tour can be tailored to suit the groups general fitness level.
-Sea kayaking is about technique not muscle baulk.
+You will get more out of the experience if you are reasonably fit however all tours suit clients with only average fitness.
+Sea kayaking is about technique not muscle bulk.
 The sea kayak guide will factor in when rest stops and snack breaks should be taken to ensure energy levels are maintained.
 SKA staff has the right to exclude any clients who may cause danger to themselves or others before commencement of the tour.

 How much and how far do we paddle in a day?